jayhesselberth/molbcu.org/content/life.md

 ### Parking

 Students who wish to park on campus during business hours can purchase a standard parking pass ($38/month) or a pass to the nearby Rock Lot ($12/month).
 No cost permits for after hours and weekend parking are also available.
 Answers to some frequently asked questions about student parking can be found [here](http://www.ucdenver.edu/about/departments/FacilitiesManagement/Documents/Parking/COMMONLY%20ASKED%20QUESTIONS%20Student%202017.pdf).

-## Stipend and benefits

-Ph.D. students receive a stipend of $30,000 per year, paid in monthly installments on the last working day of each month.
-The Program also pays tuition, fees, and [health/dental insurance](http://www.ucdenver.edu/life/services/student-health/Pages/default.aspx) for the first year; these costs are paid by a student's chosen thesis mentor thereafter.

 <img src="/img/colorado.png" style="float:right; margin-right: 15px" />